 - 1/4″ Opening Hardware Cloth (Substitute anything else on this list, but do NOT sub out this hardware cloth for another.
 Smaller openings will block sunlight and prevent grass growth, larger openings will allow beaks to pick at roots, and any non-metal material will stretch and let the chickens kill the grass underneath)

 Unroll hardware cloth over the frame and cut to size.
 Thankfully the grid makes cutting the hardware cloth lots easier!
 You can use snips, wirecutters, or pliers for this project.
-(Briefly, during my stint making horse head wreaths, I even had a pair of electric snips and cutting stuff like this was like cutting through butter!)
+(Briefly, during my stint making horse head wreaths, I even had a pair of electric snips which made cutting stuff like this like cutting through butter!)

 Using roughly double the number of staples you think you should need, staple the hardware cloth onto the wood frame.
-Double up on staples to account for chunky hens sitting on the this mesh, sometimes in pairs or groups, putting pressure on the staples.
+Double up on staples to account for chunky hens sitting on the mesh, sometimes in pairs or groups and putting pressure on the staples.

 My first attempt at grazing boxes didn’t have supports in the center, and my cleverest hen learned that by plopping her full body weight down in the center of the hardware cloth, she could cause it to sag just enough to pull the most tender shoots of young grass up by the roots.